the 12 hacks of Christmas 🎄

 8. use layby for gifts

-Layby is a helpful strategy to prepare for Christmas gifts without resorting to buy-now-pay-later schemes, and quite a few major stores still offer them.
-Some brands still offering this include Target, BCF, Big W, Spotlight, David Jones, and Anaconda.
+Layby is a helpful strategy to prepare for Christmas gifts without resorting to buy-now-pay-later schemes, and quite a few major stores still offer it.
+Some stores still offering this include Target, BCF, Big W, Spotlight, David Jones, and Anaconda.
 As much as we’d always encourage to save up and then buy what you need, we know that’s not possible for everyone, and perhaps the structure of layby works well for you in that the cash won’t be sitting idly in your bank account.
 By starting early and securing the gifts you want through layby, you not only have the luxury of choice but also the peace of mind knowing that you're staying within your budget.
 Just be aware of the retailer you’re utilising, their conditions (most require you to be in-store at the time to set up the layby) and any service fees they may charge you for this ($3 is pretty standard, or a percentage deposit made on the day).

 money money money podcast blog 12 hacks of Christmas